The Problem With mRNA Vaccines

 The field has blossomed in part because of the ease with which specific oligonucleotide DNA sequences can be synthesized in the laboratory without the direct involvement of living organisms.
 This technology has become commoditized and can be done at large-scale, with relatively low cost.
 Enzymatic conversion of DNA to RNA is also straightforward, and it is feasible to isolate essentially pure single-strand RNA from the reaction soup (Kosuri and Church, 2014). – International Journal of Vaccine Theory, Practice, and Research

 That was an interesting background.
 However, another quote I will present in a moment is highly problematic.
-But because it deals with the innate versus the adaptive immune system, let us first review the definition of the innate and adaptive immune system.
+But because it deals with the innate versus the adaptive immune system, let us first review the definition of the natural and adaptive immune system.